PavelSusloparov/pavelsusloparov.github.io/_posts/2020-04-26-back-to-java.markdown

     SDK is not a part of yum repository, need to download tar.gz, unpack under root into the java location

 * Switch from Kotlin to Java is painful, but possible.
-Java 8 streams help a lot, since I picked up a habbit of using functional programming in Kotlin.
+Java 8 streams help a lot since I picked up a habit of using functional programming in Kotlin.